Growing for Sale

 Programs We Offer

 - Growing Growers Apprenticeship Program– An innovative farmer education program that pairs aspiring fruit and vegetable producers with more experienced growers.
-Started in 2019, Growing Growers is now in its third year.
+Started in 2019, Growing Growers just completed its fifth year.

 - Great Plains Growers Conference- Held in St. Joseph, MO each January, this conference is co-sponsored by K-State Research & Extension.
 It is one of the premier conferences for commercial fruit and vegetable growers in the region.

 - ICT Food Circle Producer Connections Newsletter- This quarterly newsletter shares timely information, upcoming events, and interesting resources for local food producers.
-Contact Kinzie Kirkland to be added to the mailing list.
+Contact Abbey Draut to be added to the mailing list.

 Visit Sedgwick County Events to stay up to date on current workshop offerings.

 One-on-one consultations are also available to any aspiring or established commercial producer in Sedgwick county.
-Contact Kinzie Kirkland to schedule an appointment.
+Contact Abbey Draut to schedule an appointment.

 How can I participate in one of the local farmers' markets?